Sean Bean as Boromir unsure about the fellowship's plan in 'Lord of the Rings'

 (Columbia Pictures)

-A high flying action and adventure tale of the Far East!
-This pretty film be a reimagining of the wu-xia genre!
+A high-flying action and adventure tale of the Far East!
+This pretty film is a reimagining of the wu-xia genre!
 What is wu-xia, I see your delicate eyes ask?
 Allow me to explain in detail.

-The term meaneth “martial heros” in the language of Mandarin, and details the quests of noble warriors fighting for honor and chivalric ideals!
-In this film, an ancient sword called Green Destiny is stolen by a thief in the night (much like thou hast stolen mine heart) and brave warriors must fight to see it returned!
+The term means “martial heros” in the language of Mandarin, and details the quests of noble warriors fighting for honor and chivalric ideals!
+In this film, an ancient sword called Green Destiny is stolen by a thief in the night and brave warriors must fight to see it returned!
 O the “wire-fu” action sequences are like none other!
-I once attempted to copy them with a rope tied to a stout tree and around my stouter waist.
-It did not, I confess, go as planned.

 4. Conan the Barbarian (1982)